geoffh1977/docker-minecraft-bedrock-server/README.md

 ## Description ##

 This docker image provides the latest version of the Minecraft Bedrock Server inside a docker container image.
-The Minecraft Bedrock build is checked on a nightly basis and the image will be automatically be updated as new versions are released.
+The Minecraft Bedrock build is checked via the website and the image will be automatically updated as new versions are released.

 ## Quick Start ##